newchuyalong/libgdx-learning/Project-Setup-Gradle.md

 gwtDev                       <- GWT Dev mode runs from the exploded webapp (war) draftWar                     <- Runs the draftCompileGwt code for quicker build times.
 ```
-#### Running the desktop project
-To run the desktop project, use this gradle command:
-`./gradlew desktop:run`
-#### Running the android project
-To run the android project, use this gradle command:
-`./gradlew android:installDebug`

-This task will compile the APK for android and install it on a connected device.
-You will have to start the app manually on the device yourself.
-#### Running the gwt project
-To run the gwt project, use this gradle command:
-`./gradlew gwt:gwtDev`

-#### Running the ios project
-To run the ios project, use this gradle command:
-`./gradlew ios:whoknows`

-### Packaging from the command line